neumino/neumino.github.io/movies.md

-### Redeeming Love
+### The Fallout
-*Released on 2022-01-21, vote average 9.5*
+*Released on 2022-01-28, vote average 8*

-A retelling of the biblical book of Hosea set against the backdrop of the California Gold Rush of 1850.
+In the wake of a school tragedy, Vada, Mia and Quinton form a unique and dynamic bond as they navigate the never linear, often confusing journey to heal in a world that feels forever changed.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/NJSjS36Pgx8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Gtl-6RCOl84?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>